 - Roskilde University – tuition is between 14,000 and 36,000 EUR/year

 International students can apply to several scholarship opportunities, particularly those provided by the Danish government.
 Check out these sources containing more details:

 - Scholarships for non-EU/EEA students provided by Aarhus University

 - More scholarship opportunities in Denmark

-If you’re an EU/EEA student, you have all the reasons to study in Denmark if you’ve found the perfect study choice and consider this would be an ideal spot for you to pursue your studies abroad.
+If you’re an EU/EEA student, you have all the reasons to study in Denmark if you’ve found the perfect study programme and consider this would be an ideal place for you to pursue your studies abroad.

-For students outside the EU/EEA, just evaluate your options thoroughly and you can still find affordable study options and don’t hesitate to embrace scholarship opportunities.
+For students outside the EU/EEA, just evaluate your options thoroughly, and you can still find affordable study options.
+Also, don’t forget to explore all the scholarship opportunities.